singhanmol007/AzureAD-DocsCollection/FederationWithKeyCloak/readme.md

 ## Configure KeyCloak for user federation with the same on-premises Active Directory

-In order for our setup to work, we need to insturct KeyCloak to authenticate the users within the Active Directory (LDAP) that we are synchronizing.
+In order for our setup to work, we need to instruct KeyCloak to authenticate the users within the Active Directory (LDAP) that we are synchronizing.
 If you have already done so, you can skip to next step.

 1. Navigate to your KeyCloak instance, sign-in with the adminsitrator account and chose the realm where you want to configure everything.
-2. Navigate to `User federation` and from the `Add provider` chose `ldap` ([image](./media/kc-001.jpg)).
+2. Navigate to `User federation` and from the `Add provider` choose `ldap` ([image](./media/kc-001.jpg)).
 3. Choose:
  * `Active Directory` from the `Vendor` drop down list.
  * `READ_ONLY` for `Import mode`